eero-inc/garbagedog/README.md

 # garbagedog
-Tail a JVM gc.log and emit stats over dogstatsd.
+Tail a JVM gc.log and emit stats over the dogstatsd wire format.

+`garbagedog` monitors JVM gc logs and emits stats over the dogstatsd wire format.
+Normally, these will be recieved by a local agent such as telegraf or datadog-agent.

+You can use these stats to monitor continuously monitor your GC performance (though tuning is probably better left to more comprehensive tools).

 Parsing logic based on https://github.com/Netflix-Skunkworks/gcviz